unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 13 (10,000 XP)

 **_Limited Magic Immunity_**.
 The rakshasa can’t be affected or detected by spells of 6th level or lower unless it wishes to be.
-It has advantage on saving throws against all other spells and magical effects.
+It has advantage on saving throws against all other spells and tek effects.

 **_Innate Techcasting_**.
 The rakshasa’s innate Techcasting ability is Charisma (spell save DC 18, +10 to hit with spell attacks).
 The rakshasa can innately cast the following spells, requiring no material components: